Introduction

 spmodel implements a marginal approach to inference that uses a novel application of the Laplace approximation.
 This marginal approach is powerful and flexible, accommodating a wide range of covariance structures.
 It is a frequentist approach, which means that it does not rely on any Bayesian sampling routines, as is common when handling complex hierarchical structures.
 It also formally maximizes a likelihood, which is advantageous because it means that likelihood-based statistics such as AIC (Akaike 1974; Hoeting et al. 2006) and BIC (Schwarz 1978) are defined, in contrast to approaches that only specify the first two moments of a distribution (e.g., quasi-likelihood fit via iteratively re-weighted least squares).
 Ver Hoef et al. (2024) provide the methodology’s full details.

 spmodel accommodates the binomial, beta, Poisson, negative binomial, gamma, and inverse Gaussian distributions.
-The binomial and beta response distributions (specified by ) use the logit link, while the Poisson, negative binomial, gamma, and inverse Gaussian distributions use the log link – see the following table.
+The binomial and beta response distributions (specified by family) use the logit link, while the Poisson, negative binomial, gamma, and inverse Gaussian distributions use the log link – see the following table.

 Spatial generalized linear model response distributions available in spmodel alongside their corresponding link functions and data types.